oarcscience/ith.oarc.science/hin/tagore/index.md

 ---
-title: "The Writings of Rabindranath Tagore"
+# The Writings of Rabindranath Tagore
 pathh1: "img/tagore.jpg"
-titleh1: "The Writings of Rabindranath Tagore"
+<title>Intangible Textual Heritage: The Writings of Rabindranath Tagore</title>
----

 Rabindranath Tagore (1861-1941) was a Bengali poet, philosopher, artist, playwright, composer and novelist.
 India's first Nobel laureate, Tagore won the 1913 Nobel Prize for Literature.
 He composed the text of both